Rahul Tiwari

 Rahul Tiwari (born 1974) is an Indian politician from Bihar.
-He is an MLA from Shahpur Assembly constituency in Bhojpur District.
-He won the 2020 Bihar Legislative Assembly election representing Rashtriya Janata Dal.
+He has served as MLA from Shahpur Assembly constituency in Bhojpur District from 2015 to 2025.
+He had won the 2020 Bihar Legislative Assembly election representing Rashtriya Janata Dal.

 Early life and education

 Tiwari is from Shahpur, Bhojpur District, Bihar.
 He is the son of Shivanand Tiwari and grandson of Ramanand Tiwary.
 He completed his intermediate in 1992 at College of Commerce, Patna.

 Career

 Tiwari won from Shahpur Assembly constituency representing Rashtriya Janata Dal in the 2020 Bihar Legislative Assembly election.
 He polled 64,393 votes and defeated his nearest rival, Shobha Devi, an independent candidate, by a margin of 22,883 votes.
 He became an MLA for the first time winning the 2015 Bihar Legislative Assembly election from the same seat.
 In 2015, he polled 69,315 votes and defeated his nearest rival, Visheshwar Ojha of Bharatiya Janata Party, by a margin of 14,570 votes.